Slowly rotating anisotropic relativistic stars: Introduction

-Our aim in this work, is to improve and extend the results of Ref.~\cite{Pattersons:2021lci} on several accounts.
+Our aim in this work is to improve and extend the results of Ref.~\cite{Pattersons:2021lci} on several accounts.
 First of all, following Hartle's methods, we derive the equations of structure for slowly rotating anisotropic relativistic masses, at second order in the angular velocity $\Omega$.
 As an application of the new formalism, we study in detail the equilibrium configurations of slowly rotating Bowers-Liang spheres, by solving the extended structure equations for such configurations.
-Thus, our analysis can be considered an extension of those presented by~\cite{Chandra:1974,Beltracchi:2023qla} for isotropic homogeneous masses.
-Furthermore, our treatment completes the results of~\cite{Pattersons:2021lci} in various directions; for instance, we determine all the metric and energy-momentum tensor perturbation functions, including quantities like the moment of inertia, ellipticity, and mass quadrupole moment which were not addressed by~\cite{Pattersons:2021lci}.
+Thus, our analysis can be considered an extension of those presented by Refs.~\cite{Chandra:1974,Beltracchi:2023qla} for isotropic homogeneous masses.
+Furthermore, our treatment completes the results of~\cite{Pattersons:2021lci} in various directions; for instance, we determine all the metric and energy-momentum tensor perturbation functions, including quantities like the moment of inertia, ellipticity, and mass quadrupole moment which were not addressed by Ref.~\cite{Pattersons:2021lci}.
 We also paid attention to highly anisotropic configurations, which can remain nonsingular close to the Schwarzschild limit.

 The structure of the paper is as follows.
-In Sec.~\ref{sect:hartle} we derive the equations of structure of slowly rotating anisotropic spheres, at the second order in $\Omega$.
-In Sec.~\ref{sect:bl} we briefly discuss the Bowers-Liang solution for anisotropic stars with uniform density.
+In Sec.~\ref{sect:hartle}, we derive the equations of structure of slowly rotating anisotropic spheres, at the second order in $\Omega$.
+The formalism developed in this section is model independent apart from very basic assumptions such as regularity.
+In Sec.~\ref{sect:bl}, we briefly discuss the Bowers-Liang solution for anisotropic stars with uniform density.
 The rotational perturbations, as well as the surface and integral properties of slowly rotating Bowers-Liang spheres, obtained from the numerical integration of the extended structure equations, are presented in Sec.~\ref{sect:results}.
-In Sec.~\ref{sect:concl} we summarise our main conclusions and open questions for future work.
-In appendix~\ref{app:dM} we give a detailed derivation of a generalized formula to compute the change of mass.
-In appendix~\ref{app:grav} we depict a brief analysis of the Bowers-Liang spheres in the gravastar limit.
-In appendix~\ref{app:table} we provide a table with some of the numerical results of surface and integral properties of slowly rotating Bowers-Liang spheres in GR.
+In Sec.~\ref{sect:concl}, we summarize our main conclusions and open questions for future work.
+In Appendix~\ref{app:dM}, we give a detailed derivation of a generalized formula to compute the change of mass.
+In Appendix~\ref{app:grav}, we depict a brief analysis of the Bowers-Liang spheres in the gravastar limit.
+In Appendix~\ref{app:table} we provide a table with some of the numerical results of surface and integral properties of slowly rotating Bowers-Liang spheres in GR.
 Throughout the paper we employ geometrical units $(c=G=1)$, unless stated otherwise, and signature $(-,+,+,+)$.